 “Chlorophyll is the stuff that makes leaves green and puts grass stains on your clothes.
 It is also the undisputed king of blood builders, which is why green leafy vegetables are important to building healthy blood.” (source “The Life is in the Blood”)

-“The chemical makeup of chlorophyll is the same as human hemoglobin at the exception of one molecule.” (source “Natural Treatments for Anemia”)
+“The chemical makeup of chlorophyll is the same as human hemoglobin with the exception of one molecule.” (source “Natural Treatments for Anemia”)

 I asked a new nurse if he had ever heard of patients being given Chlorophyll for anemia.
-I was shocked when he admitted he had never heard of chlorophyll.
+I was shocked when he admitted he had never even heard of it.

 The second transfusion was ordered and, thankfully, administered with no problems and brought improvement.

 Frustrated, without answers, and with still no Doctors available, I asked the nurse for a report of all of the medications my dad was prescribed.
-With 3 hours of waiting I checked in with the nurse 3 more times.
+After 3 hours of waiting I checked in with the nurse 3 more times.
 I then asked for a list of the prescribing Doctors.
-As of this moment we had not seen any of the Specialists or Doctors responsible for his Kidney treatment.
-The tests and prescriptions were ordered by the absent Hospitalist, Cardiologist, Gastroenterologist, Nephrologist and Rheumatologist.
+As of this moment, we had not seen any of the Specialists or Doctors responsible for his Kidney treatment.
+The tests and prescriptions were ordered by the absent Hospitalist, Cardiologist, Gastroenterologist, Nephrologist, and Rheumatologist.